russellgordon/icd2o-s2-2023-24/src/site/notes/Tasks/Custom Gig Poster.md

 1. What was the hardest part of authoring your poster?
 Why?
 2. What technique that we learned about in this module – sequence, iteration, abstraction, or selection, was most important for creating your poster?
 Why?

+## Due date

+You must add all required elements described above in to your portfolio *prior* to leaving for the Winter Break.
+No exceptions – plan ahead – everything will take longer than you expect to finish.

+> [!IMPORTANT]
+> Mr. Gordon's holiday actually starts when he has evaluated your portfolio and written  your next report card comment for this course while this module is fresh in his memory.
+He will not chase you to hand in missing work but will simply evaluate what is present in your portfolio when the Winter Break begins.
 ## Learning goals

-Successful completion of this task is great evidence of mastery for learning goals 4, 5, and 6.
+Successful completion of this task is great evidence of mastery for learning goals 1, 4, 5, and 6.